timboudreau/meta-update-center/README.md

    * This call requires HTTP Basic authentication
  * An HTTP GET to ``/download/$CODE_NAME/$HASH.nbm`` will download the cached copy of an NBM file

+There is one caveat:  If the URL to an NBM incorporates the version number of that NBM, and an update will have a different version number, then you will need to manually add the new URL every time you publish an update.
+For automatic updates, change your build script not to do that.
+HTTP does not do wild-cards, so there really is no other fix.

 Configuring The Server